mattsedlar/StatInference_Course_Project/ProjectReport.md

 $$E[X]=\frac{1}{\lambda}=\beta$$

-We also know that from the Central Limit Theorem that the sample mean approximates the population mean.
+We also know from the Central Limit Theorem that the sample mean approximates the population mean.
 To illustrate this, I'm going to pull samples from my simulation and plot those against the simulation distribution.

 ```r